Mian Muhammad Mansha

-Mian Mohammad Mansha Yahya (میاں محمد منشاء) is a Pakistani business magnate who is the current chairman of MCB Bank and one of the wealthiest individuals in Pakistan.
+Mian Mohammad Mansha Yahya (میاں محمد منشاء یحییٰ) is a Pakistani business magnate who is the current chairman of MCB Bank and one of the wealthiest individuals in Pakistan.
 His family owns Nishat Group.
 Mansha and some of his immediate family members are among the highest tax-paying individuals in Pakistan.
+Mansha is married into a siogal family.

 Mansha owns some of the most expensive houses in Europe, including the St. Georges Hill gated estate in London.

 Early life and education

-Mansha was born in Chiniot into a business family.
+Mansha was born in Chiniot into a Chinioti Arain Punjabi business family.
 In the 1930s, Mansha's family had migrated to Kolkata, Bengal from Punjab.
 After the Partition of India, the family returned to Punjab, Pakistan.
 His family founded a cotton ginning business which later became the Nishat Mills Limited.
 He did his early schooling at Sacred Heart Convent, Faisalabad.
 Later, he attended Hendon College, London and earned a degree in business administration.